How to Keep Babies Safe From Getting Sick During Flu Season

 - When Concerned, Talk to a Doctor: Calling them on the phone works, but parents needn’t be shy about going in.

-“If your child does get a fever, runny nose, or a cough, it’s important to know the signs that you do need to see your pediatrician,” cautions Altmann.
+“If your child does get a fever, runny nose, or a cough, it’s important to know the signs that you do need to see your pediatrician,” Altmann says.
 “Any trouble breathing, decreased fluid intake, fewer wet diapers, or anything you are nervous about or uncomfortable, make sure you have your baby checked by the pediatrician.”